+Saturday Sunday

-Saturday Sunday 7:45AM to 10:00 AM 12:35 PM to 5:30 PM
+7:45AM to 10:00 AM 12:35 PM to 5:30 PM

 7:15 PM to 9:15 PM

 The Camp Office is located in Unami Lodge.
-The Reservation Director, Program Director, Business Office, Commissioners and Quartermaster are all also located here.
+The Reservation Director, Program Director, Business Office, Commissioners and Quartermaster are also located here.

-2024 SUMMER CAMP SIGN-UP: Reservations will be accepted for the 2024 summer camping season.
+- 2025 SUMMER CAMP SIGN-UP: Reservations will be accepted for the 2025 summer camping season.
 A \$300 non-refundable deposit and a Declaration of Intent are required at the time of your reservation.

-CAMP PICTURES: Troop photos will be taken with a digital camera and the file will be provided to the unit.
-Unit photos will be taken by our photographer by appointment.

-CELL PHONE CHARGING STATION: Three cell phone charging stations will be available this year.
-One will be located on the porch of Unami year.
-One will be located on the porch of Unami Lodge, the second will be located on the porch of the STEM Center and the third will be on the porch of the Dining Hall.
+This can be done online via Black Pug or before you leave camp in the camp office. - CAMP PICTURES: Troop photos will be taken with a digital camera and the file will be provided to the unit.
+Unit photos will be taken by our photographer by appointment. - CELL PHONE CHARGING STATION: Four cell phone charging stations will be available this year.
+One will be located on the porch of Unami Lodge, the second will be located on the porch of the STEM Center and the remaining two will be on the porch of the Dining Hall.
 Keys will be available in the Camp Office.
 A \$5 security deposit will be required for each locker key, and will be refunded upon return of the key to the Camp Office.
 The individual is responsible for providing their own charger and cable.